Marketing Intermediate Updated 2026-03-22

 Review Cadence

 Meet monthly to review SLA performance.
 Marketing shows lead volume and quality trends.
 Sales shows follow-up compliance and conversion rates.
-Adjust targets quarterly based on actual data — not assumptions.
+Adjust targets quarterly based on actual data.
+Not assumptions.

 SLA Examples